Life with Inappropriate Sinus Tachycardia (IST)

 -When you can’t even sit on the edge of the pool with your kids because you already feel lightheaded enough to pass out.

--When you need a nurse in the ER to dress you, hours after being “checked out” and given potassium, because you are still using your arms to keep you from falling off the side of the bed (TIA).
+-When you need a nurse in the ER to dress you, hours after being checked out and deemed "normal," because you are still using your arms to keep you from falling off the side of the bed (TIA).

 -When you can’t watch the new season of 24, because the suspense makes your heart too tachy.

--When you can’t watch the Badger basketball NCAA tournament game, because your heart is too tachy.
+-When you can’t watch the Badger basketball NCAA tournament game towards the end, because your heart is beating too fast from the excitement of the nailbiter ending.

 -When you hope your racing heart settles back down while watching your niece’s hockey game that went into overtime and a shoot-out, so you don’t embarrass your family when you become too weak to get up and walk out of the arena afterward.